 6. Make tough decisions.

 Leaders are often the ones that can move forward with making tough decisions that others are afraid to make.
-After all, to lead, you must ascertain a high level of emotional intelligence.
+After all, to lead, you must ascertain a high level of emotional intelligence and utilize as many habits of leadership within your daily life as possible.
 Our decisions affect every aspect of life.
 Our decisions also affect everyone else in our life, too.
 Our kids, our coworkers, our friends—everyone!
 Making tough decisions is one of the most important things you can do.
 Disappointing people may feel like hard work, and you may not make friends with everyone during those moments, but in the end, it will pay off.
 You might have to discontinue a product or have to eject/sever a relationship with someone on your team.
 It is imperative to keep your vision set for the big picture.
 These tough times will build trust amongst your team members and ultimately improve everyone’s work environment.

 7. Make integrity a cornerstone.

-Integrity is the quality of being whole or undivided.
+Integrity is the quality of being whole or undivided, and it is a very important habit of leadership.
 Quality buildings, space rockets, boats, and cars are known to have structural integrity.
 Great computer software programs are known to have data integrity.
 So, when we live a life of human integrity, we create confidence, credibility, active listening, dependability, and trust—not only with others but with ourselves.
+Can you identify a false leader?
+Make sure you are practicing what you are teaching.
 Integrity is always doing the right thing on a daily basis, even when no one is looking.
 Integrity is when our actions are congruent with our values.
 Good friends of integrity are honor, truth, reliability, wholesomeness, and honesty.
 Integrity is following through on what you say you will do and doing it right.